Home

 While you can experience some of this marine life by walking along the shores of our beaches or by visiting the Vancouver Aquarium in Stanley Park near downtown Vancouver, the best way to see it is by scuba diving in British Columbia!

-But by using a thick wet suit or a warm dry suit, your above and below water adventure in British Columbia will be extremely memorable – a dive vacation of a lifetime!
+But by using a thick wet suit or a warm dry suit, your above and below water adventure in British Columbia will be extremely memorable – a scuba diving vacation of a lifetime!

 Our Emerald green water is clear, beautiful and full of life.